m-ke/3dio-website/src/use-case/home-staging-augmented-reality.md

 ## Developer preview

-The demo is available on github as a [developer preview](https://github.com/archilogic-com/3dio-js/tree/master/examples-browser/staging/stage-room-ar).
+The demo can be tried out live on [glitch.me](https://homestaging-ar.glitch.me/) It is also available on [github](https://github.com/archilogic-com/3dio-js/tree/master/examples-browser/staging/stage-room-ar).
 To run it you need an ARKit or ARCore device with a compatible browser.

 [Getting started with AR on the Web](https://developers.google.com/ar/develop/web/getting-started)